Excellent residuals (cheap finance), good to drive, well-equipped, relatively cheap

 Remember we said the MG ZS EV and MG5 looked a little dull?
 Well MG took the hint and decided that having cars that were sufficiently styled so that you could remember what they looked like was something it could work with.

 Not a bit of it.
 The MG4 is based on SAIC’s (the Chinese parent company) MSP (Modular Scalable Platform), which requires the use of lots of sets of brackets (in an article).
 It’s a bit like VW Group’s MEB platform, where you can spin different kinds of cars and vans off the same basic skateboard.
 Different battery sizes, dual motors; it’s all possible.

 The basic structure is rear-motor/rear-wheel drive, and the MG4 is the first one we’ve had a go in using this setup.
 It’s already on sale in China where it’s called the Mulan, and it's a five-seat pure electric hatchback that doesn’t go too far down the SUV route.
 Yes, it’s a tad taller than a combustion-engined hatch, but not so much that you’d really notice.
 And interestingly, when you have a good look at the dimensions, pretty much identical in size to the Volkswagen ID.3.
 We’re saying nothing…

-Easy.
-There are only three models at launch, so it’s not a hugely complicated proposition.
+There are five models to choose between, but it’s not too complicated to pick them apart.
 There’s a Standard Range base SE with a 50.8kWh battery and 218 miles of range (168bhp, 184lb ft) that currently weighs in at the headline £26,995.
 Then two big battery versions: SE Long Range and Trophy Long Range.

 The Trophy is just a bucket list of equipment and some body styling, with slightly less range than the SE Long Range (270 miles) because that cool doubled-up rear spoiler drags a bit, and the extra kit is heavy.
 That’s pretty good in terms of the market, and plenty for most people.